 - In a small bowl whisk together the vinaigrette ingredients.
 Pour over the rice and fava beans.
 Stir gently to combine.

 - Add the scallions and the lemon zest, stir lightly.
 Season with salt and pepper to taste.
-Serve immediately.
+Serve immediately while still slightly warm or cold.

 |Amount per serving|